nanoc/nanoc.app/content/docs/tutorial.md

 The metadata section at the top of the file is formatted as YAML.
 All attributes are free-form; you can put anything you want in the attributes: the page title, keywords relevant to this page, the name of the page’s author, the language the page is written in, etc.

 Recompile the site and reload <span class="uri">http://localhost:3000/</span> in your browser.
 You will see that the browser’s title bar displays the new page title now.
-(The mechanism behind this will be explained in [Customize the layout](#customize-the-layout) section below.)
+(The mechanism behind this will be explained in the [Customize the layout](#customize-the-layout) section below.)

 Add a page
 ----------